Clara Knight

 Clara Millicent Knight (died 31 July 1950) was a British classicist and academic, specialising in comparative philology and classical literature.

-Knight studied classics at King's College, London, graduating with a second class honours Bachelor of Arts (BA) degree in 1909.
-She taught at the University of London from 1910, rising to become Reader in Classics (1929–1945) at her alma mater King's College, London.
+Knight was educated privately, and then studied classics at King's College, London, graduating with a second class honours Bachelor of Arts (BA) degree in 1909.
+In 1914, she was also awarded a Doctor of Literature (DLit) degree.

+Knight taught at the University of London from 1910.
+In 1914, she was teaching at University College, London and King's College for Women.
+In 1916, she was a lecturer in classical literature at her alma mater King's College, London.
+She rose to become Reader in Classics (1929–1945) at King's College.
 In addition to her teaching, she was a Member of Council of the Hellenic Society and of the Council of the Classical Association.